 Education technology is going to change everything in the classroom.

-If you’re a teacher, college counselor or education professional, you’ve likely already read or heard a variation of this argument somewhere.
+If you’re a teacher, college counsellor or education professional, you’ve likely already read or heard a variation of this argument somewhere.

 Whether it’s through a blog like ours, or through a talk you’ve heard at a conference, it’s likely you possess a working familiarity with some of the arguments for technology in education (or ed tech, to use its abbreviation) and why it’s going to potentially revolutionise both how students are taught and how they learn.